risc

 download this resource

-cost of coffee cost of coffee
+cost of coffee

 Pack which investigates the global trade in coffee, focussing in particular on the crisis facing coffee farmers.
 The activities look at the causes and consequences of the catastrophic fall in coffee prices.